spmzt/manrsctl/README.md

     - 30. permit if match `CME_PREFMOD_RANGE` then call `RTM_PREFMOD`
     - 40. permit
   - 20. permit set large-community `214145:1:3300 additive`
-- 10. permit if match rpki valid AND `ASP_BOGON` then set local preference x.
+- 10. permit if match rpki valid then optionally set local preference and community.
-- 20. permit if match rpki notfound AND `ASP_BOGON` then set local preference y.
+- 20. permit if match rpki notfound then optionally set local preference and community.
 - 99. deny if match `PFL_ANY`

 Export: `RTM_EXPORT_TO_ASx`: